-Health benefits of fiber include relief from heart problems, constipation, cancer, diabetes, obesity and toxins.
+Some of the health benefits of fiber include relief from heart problems, constipation, cancer, diabetes, obesity, and toxicity.
 Fiber plays a very important role in human digestion process.
-It makes the food bulkier and further aids in glucose absorption so that sugar enters the blood cells at a slow and even pace, maintaining normal blood sugar level.
-Fiber produces vital organic acids that nurture the lining of colon.
+It makes the food bulkier and further aids in glucose absorption so that sugar enters the blood cells at a slow and even pace, maintaining normal blood sugar levels.
+Fiber produces vital organic acids that nurture the lining of the colon.

 There are two kinds of fiber:

-Health benefits of fiber
+Health Benefits of Fiber

 Toxins: Fiber speeds up the passing of food through the intestinal tract, thus preventing constipation or diverticulosis disorders.
-Toxic waste materials are also easily bundled out of the system through soft and easy stools.
+Toxic waste materials are also easily flushed out of the system through soft and easy stools.

 References: Harvard School of Public Health and Food and Drug Administration